What contemporary prostate angst tells us about how we understand masculinity, aging, and sexuality.

 And give us words to challenge them.

-I research technologies and material discursive practices of the body, human and robotic.
+I research technologies and material discursive practices of data and knowledge about the body, human and robotic.
 Employing theoretical tools from feminist technoscience studies, I find my academic home at the juncture of STS and medical sociology.
 I work with fantastic colleagues at the Department of Thematic Studies, Linköping University, in a research seminar group called Bodies, Knowledge and Subjectivity, the Bodies Hub, and at the Center for Medical Humanities and Bioethics.
 Feel free to check out my publications here or contact me by post or email.

 My web page at work.